nonestack-blog/spring-web-rest-client/README.md

             .toEntity(Product.class);
 ```
 For more flexibility of how you want to handle the response, the `exchange` would be the option to go with,
-also use need to provide an explicit mapping to the desire Type
+also you need to provide an explicit mapping for your desire Type, eg : `ObjectMapper`

 ```java
 ObjectMapper mapper = new ObjectMapper();